akhilesh1709/Leaf-disease-recognition-using-hybrid-transfer-learning/README.md

-# Cancer recognition using hybrid transfer learning
+# Leaf disease recognition using hybrid transfer learning

 This repository is an example of using a hybrid transfer learning model by combing two CNN architectures: VGG16 and DenseNet.